ThibautGery/docker-logging-example/article.md

 ========================================

-The purpose of the article is to show how we can centralize logs from docker application in a database where we can run query on them.
+The purpose of the article is to show how we can centralize logs from docker application in a database where we can query them.

 This article will be build around an example where our application will only be